Home Studio Hardware

 The heart of your home studio.
 They handle the conversion between your mic/instrument and your computer.

-UA Volt 2 vs Focusrite Scarlett 2i2
+UA Volt 2 vs Scarlett 2i2

 Read Comparison